 Honduras’ north coast is hot and wet year-round.
 There is still a rainy season in this region, and it usually lasts from May to October.
 It’s important to note that this period can be seriously wet and many travelers choose not to visit Honduras during this time.
 The dry season, from November to April, is much more favorable.

 If you’re looking to visit the Bay Islands, this area’s rainy season takes place from July to January, with progressively wet weather from October onward.

 The Pacific coast in the south is mostly dry and hot, but heat is present across the entire country.

 The average high temperature for December and January is around 82°F (28°C), and this rises to approximately 87°F (30.5°C) in August.
 You can expect these temperatures to be slightly lower in the mountains and on the Bay Islands.

-Every traveler has a personal sense of safety, so we always avoid giving broad generalizations when it comes to Honduras travel advice and safety.
+Every traveler has a personal sense of safety, so we always avoid giving broad generalizations regarding Honduras travel advice and safety.
 Everything from gender to previous experiences can influence when and why anyone feels safe.

-But like any other nation or city that attracts visitors from all over the world, Honduras’ most popular places are safe and welcoming.
+But like any other nation or city that attracts visitors worldwide, Honduras’ most popular places are safe and welcoming.

-It’s advisable to take precautions when traveling anywhere outside your own country, and you should do the same when visiting Honduras.
+It’s advisable to take precautions when traveling outside your country, and you should do the same when visiting Honduras.

 To help create a safer experience, we recommend planning your trip comfortably in advance.
-With ample preparation time, you can gather the information you need about the locations and attractions you want to visit.
+With ample preparation, you can gather information about the locations and attractions you want to visit.